prats-tech/rx-channels/README.md

 # RX-Channels

-A library for external communications between process (Microservices, pub/sub, websockets ,etc...) using rxjs.
+A library for external communications between process (Microservices, pub/sub, websockets, etc...) using rxjs.

 ---